 C16.2.12.1.5.
 If the country is under suspensions and/or sanctions, there are no deliveries pending, and no future deliveries shall occur once sanctions are lifted.

 C16.2.12.2.
 Supply/Services Complete Status Application.
-Once the conditions for SSC are reached, lines and/or cases shall be coded by the IA with this status and the actual date of SSC within five (5) business days in Socium and the appropriate security cooperation information management systems.
+Once the conditions for SSC are reached, lines and/or cases shall be coded by the IA with this status and the actual date of SSC within five (5) business days in Socium and the appropriate security cooperation (SC) information management systems.
 This coding shall not be delayed under any circumstance.
 The management of blanket order case/line items is generally conducted based on their value.
 Therefore, the application of SSC status on blanket order cases and/or lines may be accomplished based on the amount of unused value, when appropriate, rather than the absence of open orders, in addition to the purchaser's concurrence that no further activity will occur.
 The reconciliation condition of data (other than that which is preventing item delivery or actual completion of services), the allocation of resources (funding and/or manpower), or the distribution/transfer of workload has no application in determining when supply/services completion occurs.
 To the extent possible, the SSC status of lines and sublines should be coded in the Defense Security Assistance Management System (DSAMS) as either completed (CMPLTD) or shipped (SHPD).

 C16.2.13.
 Reduction of Foreign Military Sales Cases at Supply/Services Complete.
 Upon SSC, the IA is responsible for reviewing the case to determine if a modification to reduce the case value is required.
 The reduction will be based on the Adjusted SSC Value (ASSV).
 The ASSV is the minimum amount the IA considers is required to cover current, actual cost and any projected, reasonable amount necessary to cover potential adjustments that may be found during SSC reconciliation in preparation for case closure.
 Completing SSC reconciliation is not expected or necessary to determine the ASSV or to prepare a case reduction.
-Case reductions must either cover the Highest Financial Requirement (HFR) at the line level as indicated in the appropriate security cooperation management and accounting systems, or an amount below the line level HFR must be explained sufficiently in the IA comments section of the LOA Checklist.
+Case reductions must either cover the Highest Financial Requirement (HFR) at the line level as indicated in the appropriate SC management and accounting systems, or an amount below the line level HFR must be explained sufficiently in the IA comments section of the LOA Checklist.

 C16.2.13.1.
 Thresholds and Purchaser Engagement.
 The ASSV is used to determine the residual value on the case by subtracting the ASSV from the existing case value.
 If the residual case value is within the thresholds in Table C16.T1., then the IA is required to engage the purchaser for either a determination to reduce the case or place it on the "To Be Kept Open" list.
 Disposition instructions must be provided in writing from the LOA signatory organization.
 The IA is required to follow-up with the purchaser every 60 days until written disposition instructions for the residual value are provided (see Section C16.2.13.1.1.).
 If after 180 days, instructions are not provided, the case should be moved to interim or final closure as applicable.
 At that stage of the process, the residual value will be returned to the FMS purchaser's holding account as part of the closure transaction.
 If the FMS case has residual value less than the amounts in Table C16.T1., or if the case is expected to close within six months after SSC, then the purchaser does not need to be contacted, as excess value will be drawn down at case closure.